install.packages("synthpop")

 method

 Either a single character string with a synthesis model that is applied to all variables, or a character vector with a synthesis model per variable.
-The default method is use classification and regression trees (for an introduction, see, for instance, Section 8.1 in James et al. 2023) for all variables, which is a flexible, non-parametric technique for modelling synthetic data.
+The default method is use classification and regression trees (cart) for all variables, which is a flexible, non-parametric technique for modelling synthetic data (for an introduction on classification and regression trees, see, for instance, Section 8.1 in James et al. 2023).
 Other synthesis models that are available are listed below (for a more thorough explanation, see ?synthpop::syn.METHOD, with METHOD replaced by the actual method as specified below).

 Methods for continuous variables